 THE CASTLE TRAIL AND THE MALT WHISKY TRAIL

-The Castle Trail and the Whisky Trail are what the North East is best known for, so include visits to castles and distilleries on your holiday in Moray and Aberdeenshire, including the imposing ruins of Huntly Castle.
-Along the Moray Firth, east of Nairn, there are small fishing villages such as Portsoy, lossiemouth and Cullen, although, sadly, they are no longer the thriving hubs for fishing boats as the once were.
-Ask the staff on your holiday park where you can join a dolphin-watching boat trip in the Moray Firth.
-Inland you can enjoy the changing seasons on Aberdeenshire's rich farmland - the county is the home of Aberdeen Angus cattle and the farms among the most fertile in Scotland..
+The Castle Trail and the Whisky Trail are what the North East is best known for, castles and distilleries to visit in both Moray and Aberdeenshire.
+Make sure to visit Huntly Castle, and Dallas Dhu Distillery.where you will learn how whisky is distilled.
+Along the Moray Firth, east of Nairn, there are small fishing villages such as Portsoy, Lossiemouth and Cullen.
+Ask the staff on your holiday park about dolphin-watching boat trips in the Moray Firth.
+Inland you can enjoy the changing seasons on Aberdeenshire's rich farmland - this is the home of Aberdeen Angus cattle and the farms among the best in Scotland..

 In Elgin is the magnificent ruins of Elgin Cathedral and a few miles to the north is Spynie Palace, once the home of the Bishops of Moray.

 West of Aberdeen is the beautiful glen, Royal Deeside.
 Start off at Maryculter on the South Deeside Road and head for Aboyne then cross on to the North Deeside road for a change of scenery from lowlands

 and the Cairngorms National Park.
 At Ballater you can visit the Royal Station, where Queen Victoria and her family arrived by train before journeying on to Balmoral Castle.